Transparency statement 2015

-Clement Keys is pleased to present its fourth Transparency Report for the financial year ending 30 September 2012.
+Clement Keys LLP is pleased to present its Transparency Report for the financial year ending 31 March 2015.
 This statement is prepared in compliance with The Statutory Auditors (Transparency) Instrument 2008 and is designed to give background information on the firm and the practices adopted to ensure the maintenance of high quality standards in our audit services.

 Legal structure and ownership of the firm

-Clement Keys operates from an office in Birmingham in the UK, has no other related firms in the UK and has no branches outside of the UK.
-Its principal service lines are accountancy, audit, business advisory, corporate finance, and personal and corporate taxation services.
+Clement Keys LLP operates from an office at No. 8 Calthorpe Road, Edgbaston, Birmingham, B15 1QT in the UK, has no other related firms in the UK and has no branches outside of the UK.
+Its principal service lines are accountancy, audit, business advisory, corporate finance, and taxation (corporate and personal) services.

 Governance Structure of the firm

 The partners meet on a monthly basis to discuss operational issues, financial affairs and staffing matters.
-In addition, three half-day partners’ meetings are held each year which all partners attend and a full day offsite conference is held each year to discuss the long term strategy of the firm.
+In addition, three half-day partners’ meetings, which all partners attend, and a full day offsite conference is held each year to discuss the long term strategy of the firm.